kalfooza/Documentation/api-product/attributes-seatmaps.md

 * For rectangles, "x1,y1,x2,y2"
 * For polygons, "x1,y1,x2,y2,x3,y3,..."

-Seatmap properties also have an optional `styles` attribute.
-This attribute has a child attribute of `"s-tag"` which list the styles of the seat tag.
+There is an optional `styles` property on the root level.
+This property has a list of named attributes referenced by the `s` attribute in a `seats` property.
 The JSON looks something like this:

     "styles": {
-      "s-tag": {
+      "34": {
         "stroke": "#RRGGBB",
         "width": 1,
         "fill": "#RRGGBB",